Bio

 Alison Innes is a PhD student in the Interdisciplinary Humanities PhD program at Brock University.
 Her research explores ideas of ethical and authentic podcasting, ideas of expertise and authority, and how podcasting’s intimacy and open access nature democratize research and engage non-academic audiences.

-Alison currently hosts and produces the podcast Foreword and facilitates the Podcast Learning Network at Brock University.
-She was cohost and producer of MythTake and currently creates and hosts Project PhDcast .
+Alison currently facilitates the Podcast Learning Network at Brock University, producing podcasts with faculty and students.
+She was host and producer of Foreword, cohost and producer of MythTake , and she currently creates and hosts her own research podcast Project PhDcast .

 She holds an MA in Classics from Brock University and undergraduate degrees from both McMaster University and Glendon College, York University.